 There are two tracks for completing an M.S. degree:

-Capstone All entering M.S. students are accepted in the Capstone (also called Capstone track).
+Capstone All entering M.S. students are accepted in the Capstone.
 Students take a minimum 13 regular courses in their selected degree for 39 credits.
-Students must take Capstone Review Paper courses totaling a minimum of 6 credits (which involve submitting and defending a capstone review paper.
+Students must take Capstone courses totaling a minimum of 6 credits.
 This is typically done at or near the completion of formal coursework.
-The Capstone review paper is a scholarly review, based upon a comprehensive literature search, review, and synthesis of the chosen topic.
-Carrying out a Capstone review paper takes place with guidance from a major professor.
+The Capstone is a scholarly review, based upon a comprehensive literature search, review, and synthesis of the chosen topic.
+Carrying out a Capstone takes place with guidance from a major professor.
 Typically, Capstone students find a major professor by approaching faculty in the student's area of interest.
 Students will be assigned a Capstone advisor if they have difficulty in identifying a major professor.
-Prior to beginning a Capstone review paper and registering for Capstone Review Paper credits, the student must write a proposal which must be approved by the student's major professor, committee (define how committee is formed), and the Associate Dean of Academic Programs, and be submitted to the Director of Academic Support and Administration in the Program Office.
+Prior to beginning a Capstone and registering for Capstone credits, the student must write a proposal which must be approved by the student's major professor, committee (define how committee is formed), and chair of the Department of Marine and Environmental Sciences and be submitted to the Program Office.

-Thesis Optional Track Some students desire the thesis track.
 The thesis track requires an extra step.
 A thesis is an original contribution to knowledge resulting from the systematic study of a significant problem or issue.
 A thesis track requires a minimum of 10 regular courses for 30 credits.
-In addition, a minimum of 9 Thesis credits is required.
+In addition, a minimum of 10 Thesis credits is required.
 To be allowed entry into the Thesis track the student must secure agreement from a faculty member to be the student's major professor.
 There must be adequate funding to carry out the proposed research.
 Students are not provided with a thesis advisor.
-Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the the Associate Dean of Academic Programs, and be submitted to the Director of Academic Support and Administration in the Program Office.
+Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the chair of the Department of Marine and Environmental Sciences and be submitted to the Program Office.

 The Thesis option is typically a longer duration track and number of credit hours than the Capstone track.

 For further details, students are referred to section 3.8 of this catalog and to the online guidelines for the capstone or thesis track found on the Student Information page